 Gallstones form when substances in the bile crystallize, or harden.
 There are two types of gallstones:

 —Made mostly of cholesterol, these yellow-green stones comprise about 80% of gallstones.

 —Made mostly of bilirubin and calcium salts, these smaller and darker stones account for the remaining 20% of gallstones.

-Though scientists do not yet understand exactly how gallstones occur, a number of factors are known to contribute to their formation:
+Although there is not an exact cause for gallstones, a number of factors are known to contribute to their formation:

 - Body chemistry

-—This is how efficient your gallbladder is at contracting and flushing bile into the intestine.
+—Refers to how well your gallbladder is at contracting and flushing bile into the intestine.

-—Improper balance of different types of proteins in the liver or bile may make you more susceptible to gallstones.
+—An improper balance of different types of proteins in the liver or bile.

 - Estrogen levels